apache/datasketches-memory/README.md

         * Maven (version)
         * Command-line
     * The developer must have installed in their development system at least JDK versions 8, 9 and 11.
+    * Unless building with the provided script, the developer must have a valid [Maven toolchain configuration](docs/maven-toolchains.md).

 ### Build Instructions
 __NOTES:__